cs4560-utah-sp24/test/tests/chapter2-exercise-resizing-tests.md

     create_text: x=1 y=3 text=c
     create_text: x=1 y=4 text=d

+Now we change what `url` points to to make sure we don't redownload the page when resizing:

+    >>> wbemocks.socket.respond_200(url=url,
+    ...   body="efgh")

 Calling `resize` with a wider window should allow the text to be on one line.
 Now all the characters have the same `y`, but different `x` increments.

+If you see `efgh` instead of `abcd`, your browser is re-downloading the page when resizing; don't do that.

     >>> e = wbemocks.ResizeEvent(width=100, height=10)
     >>> this_browser.resize(e)